-Next show is CHAPTER ELEVEN on January 25th which has sold out; limited tickets for our HUGE second anniversary show on MARCH 30th – TICKET INFO HERE – our roster can be seen below.
+Next show is CHAPTER THIRTEEN on MAY 18th at the ELECTRIC BALLROOM in CAMDEN – TICKET INFO HERE – our roster can be seen below.

 JIMMY HAVOC – Dartford, Kent – 5ft 10ins – 170lbs – PROGRESS WRESTLING CHAMPION